vzahorui/vzahorui.github.io/_posts/2021-01-21-hypothesis-testing.md

 We gather a sample of 1000 people and ask each of them as to where they prefer to take vacation in summer.
 The result of the sample reveals that 572 of them replied positive.
 Should we reject the null hypothesis knowing that?

 Let's set beforehand the significance level as 0.05.
 Here we have a one-tailed hypothesis test where we need to calculate the area to the left from our test statistic 0.572 and see if it's smaller than the significance level.
-In general the probability area is calculated with [integral calculus]({{ site.baseurl }}{% link _posts/2019-09-24-integrals.md %}) but assuming that the distribution is close to normal we can use a table of precomputed $z$-scores which contains corresponding p-values.
+In general the probability area is calculated with [integral calculus]({{ site.baseurl }}{% link _posts/2019-09-24-integrals.md %}) but assuming that the distribution is close to normal we can use a table of precomputed $z$-scores which contains corresponding $p$-values.

 In normal distribution $z$-score tells how many standard deviations a given value is away from the mean of its distribution.